 The partnership advantage goes two ways of course: on the other side of things, non-healthcare giants like Qualcomm and Google are using these relationships with traditional healthcare companies, as well as with start-ups, to break into the business at running pace.
 Similarly, groups like the 100,000 Genomes project rely on their partnership structure to generate data as well as funding.

 As we have already mentioned, the purpose of transformative health is to change our lives for the better.
-That’s why the companies driving this change are our heroes.
+That’s why, as a healthcare marketing agency, we believe the companies driving this change are our heroes.
 They are driven by the desire to make a real difference to human lives through innovation trends in the healthcare industry.